 Best regards, Douglas

-Update: due to changes at photo-eye, I am no longer a contributor to that blog, which I think might also be due to my intent to co-publish my book reviews.
-Oh well.
+Update: due to changes at photo-eye, I am no longer a book reviewer contributor to that blog, which I think might also be due to my intent to co-publish my book reviews on PBJ.
+Oh well, it was not like they were paying for unique and sole content.
+LoL.